mendersoftware/mender-docs/03.Devices/02.Yocto-project/02.Bootloader-support/02.U-Boot/docs.md

 ---
-title: Yocto integration with U-Boot
+title: U-Boot
 taxonomy:
     category: docs
 ---

-This section describes the steps needed to integrate with U-Boot for Yocto project.
+This section describes the steps needed to integrate with U-Boot for Yocto Project.
 Most steps are automated, but there are a few things that need to be in place for this to function.

 !!!
 Please consult [the bootloader support section](../../system-requirements/yocto/bootloader-support) to find out if U-Boot is supported on your platform and build configuration, and whether it is enabled by default.